 Table of Contents

-- Caponata with Pork Fennel Meatballs – A Sicilian-Inspired Comfort Dish
+- A Warming Sicilian-Inspired Comfort Dish

 - Recipe: Caponata with Pork Fennel Meatballs

-Caponata with Pork Fennel Meatballs – A Sicilian-Inspired Comfort Dish
+A Warming Sicilian-Inspired Comfort Dish

 Caponata is a Sicilian dish made from aubergines and other vegetables such as celery and courgettes.
 The vegetables are stewed in a thick tomato sauce and seasoned with black olives and capers.
 Recipes for caponata vary between locals, with some adding carrots, peppers, potatoes, pine nuts and raisins.